jshridha/docker-motioneye/README.md

   - Expose port 8081 so that you can watch the live streaming, e.g., `vlc http://localhost:8081`.
   - Set `TIMEZONE` to `Asia/Taipei` instead of using UTC time.
-  - All alarm mails will be send to the e-mail address provided by `MAILTO`.
+  - All alarm mails will be sent to the e-mail address provided by `MAILTO`.
   - Mount a volume to `/var/lib/motion` for container since there might be lots of images and videos produced by Motion.